 There are cases where you should not write a skill.

-- Tasks that the agent could already solve accurately and efficiently.
-For example, you should not add a skill on how to search the code, because the agent is likely already searching the code in the most efficient manner.2
+• Tasks that the agent could already solve accurately and efficiently.
+For example, you should not add a skill on how to search the code, because the agent is likely already searching the code in the most efficient manner.3

-check-commit-messageskill, I should not be asking the agent to run checks that could be unit tests.
+• Workflows that should have been a deterministic script.
+If you are writing a check-commit-message skill, you should not be asking the agent to run checks that could be unit tests.
 The agent should not be an expensive linter.
-If there is still value in writingcheck-commit-messageto check the qualitative aspects of the commit message, the skill should ask the agent to run the relevant unit tests for the deterministic checks.
+If there is still value in writing check-commit-message to check the qualitative aspects of the commit message, the skill should ask the agent to run the relevant unit tests for the deterministic checks.

 Skill writing advice